 (5) Foam shall be tested after it is produced in its final chemical form.
 Foam produced inside of a panel (“foam-in-place”) must be tested in its final foamed state and must not include any structural members or non-foam materials other than the panel's protective skins or facers.
 A test sample less than or equal to 4 inches thick must be taken from the center of the foam-in-place panels.
 Foam produced as board stock may be tested prior to its incorporation into a final panel.

 (6) Manufacturers are not required to consider non-foam member and/or edge regions in ASTM C518 testing.

-(c) Testing and Calculations—Amended Test Procedures.
-Manufacturers shall use this paragraph (c) for any representations of energy efficiency/energy use starting on October 12, 2011 and to certify compliance to the energy conservation standards of the R-value of panels on or after January 1, 2015.
+(c) Testing and Calculations.
+Manufacturers shall use this paragraph (c) for any representations of energy efficiency/energy use (other than the R-Start Printed Page 48749value of a panel) starting on October 12, 2011.
+Manufacturers shall use this paragraph (c) for the purposes of certifying compliance with the applicable energy conservation standards and for all representations of energy efficiency/energy use starting on January 1, 2015.